Ephemerides and observability details for

 provide up to date positions of all the objects listed below, to aid observers

-in getting astrometric positions of the objects that have been discovered at
+in getting astrometric positions.
+These are unnumbered objects that have been

 Objects are listed in order of increasing distance east of

 the Sun (i.e. from evening sky objects through to morning objects) and

 currently observable objects (near opposition) will generally be found near the middle of

 Information compiled 30 Jul 2022 from MPC MPES

 Ephemeris Summary and 1-line orbital elements.
 Opposition dates, RA,

 Decl., Magnitudes and Elongations are approximate.